ucdavis-bioinformatics-training/Bioinformatics-Genome-Assembly-and-Analysis-Workshop-Pac-Bio-and-10x-Genomics-/assemblyQC/assemblyQCcommands.md

     --mode genome -f  # beware; this will run for about a half hour
 ```

+---

-## Variant visualization
+## Variant Visualization

-Now how to address variants found by falcon\_unzip (found in 4-quiver/cns\_output/)?
+How can we look at the variants found by falcon\_unzip (found in 4-quiver/cns\_output/)?
+Mauve, a whole genome aligner, is one possibility.
 With draft genomes, we'll often reorder contigs to more closely match a trusted reference (see command below).
 But in this case, with discrete variants, this can create false LCBs that cross contig boundaries and (visually) imply missing sequence between them.
 Just run progressiveMauve on the consensus haplotigs versus the consensus primotigs.

 ```bash
 # wget http://darlinglab.org/mauve/snapshots/2015/2015-02-13/linux-x64/mauve_linux_snapshot_2015-02-13.tar.gz